 print(task["id"]) # should return task identifier - for instance: `01j2pfmd5sth39v4kdrvtbwan2`

 Note that /api/search endpoint works in asynchronous fashion.
+So first

-will need to query the API for this task by its id to see
+search "task" is created with some id and later we will need to query the API for this task by its

-depending on current site load.
+a task depending on current site load.

 import requests